Forex Education

 7. Risk of Ruin

-Sometimes a trader invests money in the long term having the prediction of price rise later in the future, but that is half part of the story.
-A trader can be right with the prediction, but the journey till then can be rocky with certain short term losses, making the trader close his or her position to meet the margin call or sustain the existing condition.
+Sometimes, a trader invests money in the long term having the prediction of price rise later in the future, but that is half part of the story.
+A trader can be right with the prediction, but the journey till then can be rocky with certain short-term losses, making the trader close his or her position to meet the margin call or sustain the existing condition.

-Thus, if you lack capital in your account, your knowledge and prediction have the chance to go in vain due to short term consequences.
+Thus, if you lack capital in your account, your knowledge and prediction have the chance to go in vain due to short-term consequences.

 The Last Thought

-As a forex trader, you are prone to such forex trading risk, but you can reduce them by implementing risk management such as stop loss.
+As a forex trader, you are prone to such forex trading risks, but you can reduce them by implementing risk management such as stop loss.
 You can also enhance your knowledge, and with practice comes skills.

 We hope that our list has helped you in getting answers to all your doubts.
 Remember that slow and steady wins the race.
 So, don’t give up on your goals, and work hard with consistency, and the market will ultimately favor you.
 All the best!